honglu2875/thing/README.md

 python session, investigating the L2-norms, distributions, eigen-vectors, etc. in a live and interactive manner without disturbing your training job.

-You can insert client codes as follows:
+You can quickly modify your training code by inserting some `thing.catch(...)` as follows:
 ```python
 import thing
 import ... # your other imports